 Graduates of the program will be able to:

-- Formulate ideas, concepts, designs and/or techniques within and beyond the current boundaries of knowledge and practice within the field of special education; demonstrate breadth within their learning experiences.
+- Formulate ideas, concepts, designs and/or techniques within and beyond the current boundaries of knowledge and practice in the field of special education; demonstrate breadth within their learning experiences.

-- Articulate research problems, potentials, and limits with respect to theory knowledge, or practice within the field of special education; create research and scholarship that makes a substantive contribution
+- Articulate research problems, potentials and limits with respect to theory knowledge or practice in the field of special education; create research and scholarship that makes a substantive contribution to the field.

 - Communicate complex ideas in a clear and understandable manner to a variety of audiences.

-- Demonstrate the ability to work well With others, participate in professional organizations, adhere to ethical standards of research protocol and professional behavior.
+- Demonstrate the ability to work well with others, participate in professional organizations and adhere to ethical standards of research protocol and professional behavior.